-Food rights activists criticise extension of free food grain scheme, say it won’t help most migrants
+Provide free ration to even those without ration cards, say activists, as Centre extends scheme

 “At a time like this, when foodgrain stocks are at a record high and people are facing the real possibility of hunger and starvation, the government should have universalised the PDS and ensured that anyone in need of ration would be provided with it irrespective of whether they possessed a ration card,” the statement said.
 “State governments must be given additional grains at subsidised prices so that they are able to expand the benefits equally to all beneficiaries.”

-“The only way to ensure that nobody is excluded from the PDS is to universalize it allowing everyone who wants rations to access them,” the organisation said.
+“The only way to ensure that nobody is excluded from the PDS is to universalise it allowing everyone who wants rations to access them,” the organisation said.
 “Immediate arrangements should be made to make the PDS universal as well as to include dal and edible oils as part of the monthly entitlements.
 It is unacceptable if even a single person died of starvation in our country when the godowns are overflowing.”

-In March, Finance Minister Nirmala Sitharaman had announced the first economic package to tackle the coronavirus crisis.
-The scheme ended on June 30.
+In March, Finance Minister Nirmala Sitharaman had announced free food ration as part of the first economic package to tackle the coronavirus crisis.
 The scheme, earlier announced for a three-month period, covered 80 crore ration card holders.
+It was extended to June 30 under the second economic package called Atmanirbhar Bharat.
 Both the Bharatiya Janata Party-ruled and Opposition-led governments had urged the Centre to extend it.

+Also read: Modi government’s ‘One Nation, One Ration’ is an attempt to deflect attention from actual solutions